When working as a social media manager it's only a matter of time before your clients start asking about Facebook ads or maybe they have already.

 Tell them you'll focus on the data that matches their original goals.
 E.g. if they wanted sales, how many have they had and what was the total value?
 What was their return on ad spend, and how many people didn't buy?

 #7 Can we make sure the ads only show on Instagram… that's where my target customer is.

 Well, yes, you can do this.
 But it's not a great strategy.

 Because you might think your audience is just on Instagram, it's pretty likely that they are also on Facebook™️.
 And while they might engage with posts and stories on Instagram, Facebook might be the platform they buy from.

 When using ads for clients, you don't want to gamble with their money and should be properly testing to understand exactly where their audience is and which platform you can convert them from.
 Putting all your eggs in the Instagram basket can work… if you're sure you've ruled out all other placements first.

 If you already have clients asking you to help with Facebook ads, then you must learn how to use them properly.
 Don't gamble with their budget.

 There are so many moving parts when using Facebook & Instagram ads.
 Giving yourself a good understanding of the basics will put you one step ahead of the crowd, so you can beat the competition to get your client's ads shown to the right people.

 Being trained in Facebook ads also means you can increase your income.
 This is an additional service you can charge for if you offer a good service.

 Choosing a Facebook ads course can be overwhelming, as so many choices exist.
-Read our comprehensive guide to choosing the best Facebook ads course in 2022.
+Read our comprehensive guide to choosing the best Facebook ads course.